-We received feedback from the CHMP in December 2018 on our trial design concepts and will continue to work in concert with the relevant regulatory agencies.
+We received feedback from the Committee for Medicinal Products for Human Use ("CHMP") in December 2018 on our trial design concepts and will continue to work in concert with the relevant regulatory agencies.
 In the "may proceed" letter from the FDA, the FDA noted that it had significant concerns with the design of the study, and that the results of the study, as originally designed to enroll ambulatory and non-ambulatory patients and measure muscle function deterioration through a composite score, would not be capable of providing interpretable data sufficient to support a marketing application.
 In its letter, the FDA recommended that we revise the study population and primary endpoint.
 We have incorporated the FDA's recommendations and revised the protocol to focus on non-ambulatory patients with signs of respiratory deterioration and changed the primary endpoint to respiratory function.
 The revised protocol will be submitted as an amendment to the FDA and other regulatory authorities for review.